 .NET Core is an open-source, free, multi-platform framework from Microsoft; it replaces .NET Framework. .NET Core 3.0 was released in September 2019.
-In this post, I will present to you a .NET Core roadmap and will discuss why to use it in your projects and what you should know about its future.
+In this post, I will present to you a .NET Core roadmap, and will discuss why to use it in your projects, and everything you should know about the future of .NET framework.

 .NET Core Performance Speed Stands Out

 The open-source philosophy behind .NET Core, combined with its features, makes it increasingly popular with developers. .NET Core is one of the faster frameworks in the market.
 As far as APIs or Web services, .NET Core is in the top three in performance.
 Take a look at this performance analysis.

 .NET Core and C# Provide an Alternative to Java

 .NET Core and API’s